facusole/Personal-portfolio/README.md

 ## Credits

 The design was made by [Camila Russo](be.net/russocamila).<br/>
-The code was written entirely by mr
+The code was written entirely by me.